eduraga/feeler/README.md

 ## todo/issues
 - [x] Identifying users
-  - Added basic user management, but registration needs to be done on a web page
+  - Added basic user management, but registration needs to be done on a web page (see below)
+- [ ] Registration through the app (not browser), actually everything in the app.
 - [ ] Change folder paths when saving files
 - [ ] Visualization of last activity data (and the different levels)
   - Consider doing this on the browser